sharifulislamudoy/Rentizo-Client/README.md

 ## Overview

-Rentizo is a modern, responsive rental management platform client application built with React.
-It enables users to browse, book, and manage vehicle rentals seamlessly with a clean, intuitive UI.
+Rentizo is a modern, fully responsive rental management platform client application built with React.
+It provides a seamless and user-friendly experience for users to browse available vehicles, book rentals, and manage their bookings efficiently.
+The platform supports multiple user roles including customers, car owners, and administrators, each with tailored dashboards and features.

+The application is designed with performance, accessibility, and smooth animations in mind, ensuring an engaging experience across devices — from desktops to smartphones.

+### Technologies Used

+Rentizo client leverages a robust and modern tech stack, including:

+- **React.js** for building interactive user interfaces
+- **React Router** for dynamic routing and navigation
+- **Tailwind CSS** and **DaisyUI** for utility-first styling and component design
+- **Framer Motion** for smooth animations and transitions
+- **React Icons** for scalable iconography
+- **Axios** for handling HTTP requests to backend APIs

+This combination of technologies enables Rentizo to deliver a scalable, maintainable, and visually appealing rental platform.

 ---